-Preset eCommerce reports in Google Analytics are incredibly powerful, but they do not give you all the data you need at a glance.
+Preset eCommerce reports in Google Universal Analytics are compelling, but they do not give you all the data you need at a glance.
 For that, you need a custom dashboard.

 To evaluate the cost-effectiveness of an online store, you need to track the following data:

-Based on a custom summary report of a kind, you can get all the information on what is happening with the shop on a daily basis in a couple of minutes, all the data collected on a single page.
+Based on a custom summary report of a kind, you can get all the information on what is happening with the shop daily in a couple of minutes, with all the data collected on a single page.

-To set up a report for your online store, log in to Google Analytics, go to Customization -> Dashboards, and hit the red ‘Create’ button.
+To set up a report for your online store, log in to Google Universal Analytics, go to Customization -> Dashboards, and hit the red Create button.

-You will be given an option to choose between Blank Canvas (a custom dashboard on your choice) and Starter Dashboard (a Google Analytics preset).
+You will be given the option to choose between Blank Canvas (a custom dashboard of your choice) and Starter Dashboard (a Google Analytics preset).
 Also, you can import a dashboard from a Google Analytics Solutions Gallery.

 You will see a screen of the kind:

 Each dashboard has space for 12 different widgets.
 Each widget displays a specific data set of your choosing.

 To create a widget, name it and choose the widget type - standard or real-time.
 Standard widgets reflect data for the selected time interval, while real-time widgets show live data.
 Both standard and real-time widgets categorize into types:

 metric / counter